COLLEGE OF APPLIED & NATURAL SCIENCES

 On campus students sign up to be advised in a face-to-face setting.
 Online students who live within a 75-mile radius of the Louisiana Tech University campus must also sign up to be advised face-to-face.
 Phone or email correspondence is the best way to advise online students residing outside of the 75-mile radius.

 While lectures and assignments can be completed from a student’s home, office, etc., online undergraduate students must take exams in a face-to-face setting with an approved proctor.
 Graduate students might also be required to take proctored exams; however, this policy will depend on the instructor.
 Graduate students should abide by the instructor’s policies.
 Students must secure an approved proctor located near their home who will be available for testing.
-The Proctor Approval Form and Proctoring Policy are available from the HIIM office.
 The approval process is conducted by the HIIM department and should be initiated during the student’s first quarter and renewed each quarter thereafter if proctor information changes.
 Depending on the testing facility, there may be a fee associated with proctored exams which is not covered by tuition.
 The HIIM department will reimburse certain pre-approved proctoring fees for W85 sections up to $150 per quarter.

 Proctored exams will be required for most HIM courses.
 Other courses (such as Management, Clinical Lab) might also require proctored exams.
 Students should follow the rules set forth in these courses and should know that there could also be associated proctor fees.